-Next, go to “General” -> “Advanced” tab and enable the two options from the drop down menu.
+Next, go to the “General” -> “Advanced” tab and enable the two options from the drop-down menu.

-With this guide, you have learned how to install Kali Linux on VirtualBox.
+This guide taught you how to install Kali Linux on VirtualBox.
 If you encounter any issues with getting Kali Linux to install as a VirtualBox virtual machine, please feel free to ask your questions in the comment box below.

 Why would you pick the bare metal ISO instead of the ISO intended for VirtualBox?